gameoverhack/ofxOpenNI/README.markdown

 - Do the git magic above or somehow else get a copy of ofxOpenNI into your addons directory
 - Copy 'example' folder to yourofdir/apps/yourworkingdir
-- Copy the 'ofxOpenNI/mac/copy_to_data_openni_path' to your bin/data/openni directory of your example.
+- Copy the folder called 'lib' from 'ofxOpenNI/mac/copy_to_data_openni_path' to your 'bin/data/openni' directory of your example.

 Windows & Linux: